LunarWatcher/umbra/docs/modules/devenv.md

 This is with one exception: `UMBRA_DEVENV_ENVIRONMENT`, which is set by umbra prior to shell execution.
 This always matches an environment declared in the `.env.devenv` file.

-The environment files are JSON files with umbra template support, but no code execution.
-For any dynamic variables you need, you'll need to set them in the `.shell.devenv`.
+The environment files are JSON files with umbra template support, but no code execution. **All variable contents support templates**, but variable names cannot be templated.
+For any dynamic variables you need, you'll need to compute and set them in the `.shell.devenv` file.
+For information about templating, see [templating](../special/Templating.md)

-Syntax:
+Syntax and example:
 ```jsonc
 {
     // This file is a modified variant of jsonc, where only // comments are allowed, and